 - (a) an earnings per share ('EPS') target, which will determine 67% of the total vesting.
 Diluted adjusted EPS growth is calculated from the information published in the Group's accounts and is based on the adjusted EPS measure.
 For certain participants, if the growth in the Company's earnings per share over the performance period is at least 30%, 100% of 67% of the total award will vest.
 If the compound growth in EPS in the relevant year is between 20% and 30% then between 25% and 100% of 67% of the total award will vest on a straight-line basis.
 For certain other participants the targets are different, whereby if the growth in the Company's earnings per share in the relevant year is at least 40%, 100% of 67% of the total award will vest.
-If the compound growth in EPS in the relevant year is between 20% and 30% then between 25% and 100% of 67% of the total award will vest on a straight-line basis.
-For certain other participants, if the compound growth in EPS in the relevant year is between 20% and 40% then between 25% and 100% of 67% of the total award will vest on a straight-line basis.
+If the compound growth in EPS in the relevant year is between 20% and 40% then between 25% and 100% of 67% of the total award will vest on a straight-line basis.
 For all participants, if EPS does not grow 20% or more, 0% of 67% of the total award will vest; - (b) an organic net revenue growth target, which will determine 16.5% of the total vesting.
 For certain participants, if average growth in the Company's organic net revenue growth is at least 9%, 100% of 16.5% of the total award will vest.
 For certain other participants the targets are different, whereby if average growth in the Company's organic net revenue growth is at least 12%, 100% of 16.5% of the total award will vest.
 For all participants, if organic net revenue does not grow at an average of 5% or more, 0% of 67% of the total award will vest.
 Between these targets, the award will vest on a straight-line basis; and - (c) an operating profit margin target, which will determine 16.5% of the total vesting.
 For certain participants, if average adjusted operating profit margin in the Company is at least 20%, 100% of 16.5% of the total award will vest.
 For certain other participants the targets are different, whereby if average adjusted operating profit margin in the Company is at least 21%, 100% of 16.5% of the total award will vest.
 For all participants, if average adjusted operating profit margin for the performance period is not an average of 18% or more, 0% of 67% of the total award will vest.
 Between these targets, the award will vest on a straight-line basis.